Blogs

 Recognizing the strengths of each person can help decrease the stigma associated with the disease.
 As its stigma declines, more people who have been diagnosed with Alzheimer’s disease are coming forward.
 These advocates choose to speak up and provide an insider’s view of dementia.
 They give people with Alzheimer’s a voice, demand that they are not overlooked, and ask to be understood by the community at large.
 Dementia advocates provide a way for others who are struggling with their own diagnosis to see the possibilities beyond the “tragedy” narrative.

 In 2014, a group of people diagnosed with various dementias founded the Dementia Alliance International (DAI).
 DAI is an amazing resource for those who are interested in connecting with others who share this diagnosis or who want to participate in dementia advocacy.
 Their philosophy is that representation is key.
 As their website says, “We are very keen to represent ourselves in all matters concerning dementia, in the philosophy of ‘Nothing about us, without us.’
-Many persons with dementia are very capable of representing themselves, or speaking up for those who are no longer able to do so.”
+Many persons with dementia are very capable of representing themselves or speaking up for those who are no longer able to do so.”

 If you’d like to better understand what dementia advocates want to communicate, Dementia Alliance International has compiled a list of resources and blogs written by people who are living with dementia.
 Reading these can help reframe our perception of the disease to include the input of someone who is living with the disease.
 You can find the list here https://www.dementiaallianceinternational.org/services/blogs/.